Like many writers, I dreamed of writing a book and becoming a bestselling author for many years before I did it.

 Organize a virtual book tour where your blogging friends can interview you about the book or review the book.
 Write guest posts related to your book’s topic and mention the book in your post.

 Always keep your eyes open for ways to get publicity for your book to increase ebook sales.
 Offer to give away the PDF of the book to a reader who leaves the best comment about why they want to read the book and has shared the book on social media.

-These are the strategies I use and they are working – and with a little effort and planning they can work for your book too.
-Here’s to seeing your book on the Amazon Top 100 Paid in Kindle Store List!
+These are the strategies I use and they are working – and with a little effort and planning, they can work for your book too.
+Here’s to seeing your book on the Amazon Top 100 Paid to the Kindle Store List!
 You’ll be in front of traditional publishers before you know it!

 Angela Artemis, an intuition coach, is on a mission to teach readers around the world to “speak intuition” so that they unlock all the brilliant potential that resides within and start successfully living the life of their dreams.
 She blogs at www.PoweredbyIntuition.com and is an Amazon best-selling author.
-Her newest book is The Intuition Principle: How to Attract the Life You Dream Of.
-Readers are welcomed to download free bonus material here.
+Her newest book is The Intuition Principle: How to Attract the Life You Dream Of